-(a) 243 CMR 1.03(13) shall apply to minor violations of 243 CMR 1.03(5), and, unless there is an allegation of patient harm, allegations of drug or alcohol impairment, as determined within the discretion of the Complaint Committee and the Board.

-(b) At the time that the Complaint Committee determines that a recommendation for a Statement of Allegations is warranted, it may either forward such recommendation to the Board or refer the matter to a conference including a Hearing Officer, a representative of the Disciplinary Unit, and the Respondent.
-At the conference, the representative of the Disciplinary Unit and the Respondent may submit to the Hearing Officer a proposed Assurance of Discontinuance, which shall include:

-1. Recitation of Circumstances giving rise to the Assurance of Discontinuance,

-2. The Respondent's assurance of discontinuance,

-3. A sanction and/or the Respondent's agreement to pay the Commonwealth's costs of the investigation, and

-4. The Respondent's agreement that violation of the Assurance of Discontinuance shall be prima facie evidence of violation of the applicable law, regulations or standards of good and accepted medical practice referenced in the Assurance of Discontinuance.

-(c) If the Hearing Officer approves the Assurance of Discontinuance, it shall be forwarded to the Board for final approval.

-(d) If the Hearing Officer and the Board do not approve an Assurance of Discontinuance within 60 days of referral of the matter to the Hearing Officer for conference, or if the Hearing Officer refers the matter back to the Complaint Committee, the Complaint Committee shall forward its recommendation regarding issuance of the Statement of Allegations to the Board.

-(e) Pursuant to M.G.L. c.
-112, § 2, the Board must report an Assurance of Discontinuance to any national data reporting system which provides information on individual physicians.

-(f) The Respondent may request that the Board not process his or her case pursuant to 243 CMR 1.03, in which event the Complaint Committee shall forward its recommendation regarding issuance of a Statement of Allegations to the Board.

 (14) Statutory Reports.
-The Complaint Committee, an investigator, and any of the Board's units may also review and investigate any report filed pursuant to M.G.L. c.
+The Complaint Committee, an investigator, and any of the Board's divisions may also review and investigate any report filed pursuant to M.G.L. c.
 111, § 53B, M.G.L. c.
-112, §§ 5A through 5I, or 243 CMR 2.00: Licensing and the Practice of Medicine and 3.00: The Establishment of and Participation in Qualified Patient Care Assessment Programs, Pursuant to M.G.L. c.
-112, § 5, and M.G.L. c.
-111, § 203.
+112, §§ 5 through 5M, or 243 CMR 2.00: Licensing and the Practice of Medicine and 3.00: Patient Care Assessment Programs.
 If the Board does not issue a Statement of Allegations based upon the statutory report, the statutory report and the records directly related to its review and investigation shall remain confidential.
-However, if such report and records are relevant to a resignation pursuant to 243 CMR 1.05(5), then they shall be treated like closed complaint files, under 243 CMR 1.02(8)(c)1.; provided, however, that confidentiality of peer review documents is maintained in accordance with 243 CMR 1.02(8)(c)4. and that confidentiality of documents filed under M.G.L. c.
+However, if such report and records are relevant to a resignation pursuant to 243 CMR 1.05(5), then they shall be treated like closed complaint files, under 243 CMR 1.02(8)(c)1; provided, however, that confidentiality of peer review documents is maintained in accordance with 243 CMR 1.02(8)(c)4 and that confidentiality of documents filed under M.G.L. c.
 111, § 53B is maintained to the extent required by law.